Solving a Linear System

 // x now contains the approximate solution

-In the case where \(A\) has a unit diagonal, one can use solve_unit_lower_triangular_in_place, which avoids reading the diagonal, and instead implicitly uses the value 1.0 as a replacement.
+in the case where \(A\) has a unit diagonal, one can use solve_unit_lower_triangular_in_place, which avoids reading the diagonal, and instead implicitly uses the value 1.0 as a replacement.

 \(A\) is real-symmetric/complex-Hermitian

-If \(A\) is Hermitian and positive definite, users can use the Cholesky LLT decomposition.
+if \(A\) is Hermitian and positive definite, users can use the cholesky llt decomposition.

 use faer::{mat, Side};